 Top 13 Indie Horror Film Marketing Campaigns Too Scary To Be True

-Hint: One bonus campaign that is underway right now discussed below, Final Summer.
+Hint: One bonus campaign that is underway right now discussed below, Final Summer one of the best new horror films to stream in 2023.

 Indie horror films have always been a thrilling and unique experience for audiences, as they bring new and creative ideas to the horror genre.
 The marketing of these films is just as important as the film itself, as it helps to create buzz, attract audiences, and establish the film's brand.
 This article is part of an ongoing series, Successful Film Marketing: An In-Depth Guide by Savant Artists.
 In this article, we'll explore the top 13 indie horror film marketing campaigns that are too scary to be true, drawing inspiration from some of the most innovative and successful campaigns in the industry, as well as take a look at what makes a horror villain interesting and memorable.
 My bet, nearly everyone, regardless of generation, can name at least one of the below films: